rahul2512/cgNA_plus/README.md

 4. Examples		: This file contains two sample sequences and all the outputs.
 One can use this example as a template for further use.

-This python package is originally developed by Rahul Sharma (rs25.iitr@gmail.com) with help from Alessandro patelli.

 #---------------------------------------